Instructional Systems Design Technology (ISDT)

 ISDT 5319.
 Critical Analysis of Instructional Software.
 3 Hours.

-Students explore the uses of multimedia in the classroom and extend the teachers? skill base in the development of appropriate multimedia examples to support and enhance the middle school and high school curricula.
-Throughout the course, students gain experience in still and motion digital editing, and audio and animation production.
-This course may not be counted toward the M.S. in Computer and Information Science, Information Assurance and Security or Digital Forensics.
-Course Equivalents: CSTE 5336
+Students explore the use of learning technologies to extend the instructional leader's skill base in the development of appropriate digital learning examples to support and enhance instructional practices.
+Throughout the course, students gain experience in digital editing, audio and animation production, authoring tools, and immersive technologies.
+Course Equivalents: CSTE 5336 .

 ISDT 5338.
-Development of Technology Infrastructre in Schools.
+Development of Technology Infrastructure.
 3 Hours.

-This course examines the funding, design and implementation processes required to establish and realize a coherent technology acquisition and management strategy.
+Students examine the funding, design, and implementation processes required to establish and realize a coherent technology acquisition and management strategy.
 Course Equivalents: CSTE 5338 .

 ISDT 5363.
 The Role of Technology Liaison.
 3 Hours.

-This course is designed to assist the technology liaison in learning how to facilitate classroom teachers throughout the instructional process, supported by technology.
-Attention is given to the foundation of social, ethical, legal, and human issues of technology use in PK-12.
+This course is designed to assist the technology liaison in learning how to facilitate subject matter experts throughout the instructional process supported by technology.
+Attention is given to the foundation of social, ethical, legal, and human issues of technology in any work setting.
 Course Equivalents: CIED 5363 .

 ISDT 5365.
 Technology And Cognition.
 3 Hours.